NaiyanJones/naiyanjones.github.io/_posts/2019-07-24-reddit-and-academic-research.md

 1. An active community is defined as a subreddit with at least 5 posts or comments posted in a given day ([Reddit Inc., 2015](http://web.archive.org/web/20150703012219/http://www.reddit.com/about)).
 2. Any user can create a subreddit and become a moderator for it.
 Individual subreddits do not appear ‘live’ via Reddit search until a certain amount of users join the subreddit.
 The exact number is not known to the public, only by Reddit Inc. This is to deter spam.

+*Note: This blogpost was originally posted on [Medium on July 2019](www.mediun.com/@naiyanjones/reddit-and-academic-research-aa03f247e310).*